DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *pParentWnd*
- Ponteiro para a janela pai para a barra da faixa de opções.
+ Ponteiro para a janela pai para a barra de faixa de opções.

  [in] *dwStyle*
  Uma combinação de lógica de estilos para a nova janela.